How to Fill Out the Application for Social Security Disability Insurance: Form SSA-16

 • proof of U.S. citizenship or lawful alien status

-• information about any workers' comp-type benefits you've received.
+• information about any workers’ compensation benefits you’ve received.

-Also note that you can provide photocopies of medical documents, W-2 forms, and self-employment tax returns.
-But you'll need to provide an original of your birth certificate and most other documents.
-(Originals will be returned to you.)
+While you can provide photocopies of medical documents, W-2 forms, and self-employment tax returns, you’ll need to provide an original of most other documents, such as your birth certificate.
+(Social Security will return these originals to you.)

 Getting Help With the Application